mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

 1. the `registerFacets` function ties the facet instances to the container.
 This makes it possible to get the container instance from the facet instance using `getCtr(facet)`

-2. the `installActions` function installs callback functions for the "selectItem" operation of the `Selection` facet and for the
+2. the `setCallbacks` function installs callback functions for the "selectItem" operation of the `Selection` facet and for the
    "highlightItem" operation of the `Highlight` facet.
 The "selectItem" operation has two callbacks: `handleSelectItem` (which handles the
-   "select" trigger) and `highlightFollowsSelection` (which is called after the "select" trigger was handled).
+   "select" trigger) and `highlightFollowsSelection` (which is called afterwards).

 3. the `_installPolicies()` function sets up additional rules inside the container.
 Often these rules declare data mappings that route information from one facet to the other.
 The `mapData` function creates this mapping using MobX such that the output is updated